mddon/alx-portfolio_project/README.md

 3. Technologies Used
 4. Setup Instructions
 5. Usage
+6. Areas of improvement
-6. Contributors
+7. Contributors
-7. Author
+8. Author
-8. Contact
+9. Contact

 PROJECT OVERVIEW
 The Mimz Academy Student Management System is a web application designed to streamline the process of managing student admissions, registrations, and records.
 The system provides an efficient and user-friendly interface for school administrators to handle student data, improving overall administrative operations.